YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Results

 Our method produces a list of detections ordered by objectness confidence.
-Instead of selecting the threshold that maximises the SDC2 score, we can search for a threshold that enforces a purity of at least $99\%$.
-We report the scores and properties of these purity-optimized catalogs for our three models in Table~\ref{table:team_scores}.
-Interestingly, the resulting catalogs still score 10 to $17\%$ higher than team SOFIA, the best non-ML approach.
+Instead of selecting the threshold that maximizes the SDC2 score, we can search for a threshold that enforces a purity of at least $99\%$.
+We report the scores and properties of these purity-optimized catalogs for our four models in Table~\ref{table:team_scores}.
+The resulting catalogs still score 10 to $17\%$ higher than team SOFIA, the best non-ML approach.
 On the contrary, lowering the threshold results in more detection candidates.
-When applied to real observational data, these low-confidence detections could serve as follow-up targets in an observing program that aims to confirm some of them.
-The real strength of predicting a self-assessed confidence score is that a trained model samples the full detectability range.
-Therefore, as we did in Sect.~5.1.4 of Paper I, we compute an alternative metric similar to an average precision (AP).
-For this, we lower our initial objectness prediction clip to 0.05, order the prediction by objectness, and pass it to the SDC2 scorer to obtain the list of matches.
-We then compute the running precision (purity) and recall (completeness) over the catalog and convert them into a smoothed precision-recall curve, whose integral defines the SDC2-based AP.
-We report AP values of 18.35, 18.32, and 18.34 for our BASE, BT1, and BT2 models, respectively.
-We also find the number of matches found regardless of the objectness value to be around 50\,000 for all three models.
-To estimate the chances of random matches with a background source, we compute the AP of the BASE catalog with the 3D positions randomized, which produces only 361 false matches.
-This indicates that detections in the low objectness regime contain a fair amount of real detections, but at a purity lower than the SDC2 scorer requirement.
-We also compute a purely geometrical DIoU-based AP score for all models, which is presented in Appendix~\ref{sec:det_only_performances}.
+When applied to real observational data, these low-confidence detections could serve as follow-up targets for an observing program aimed at confirming some of them.
+The advantage of predicting a self-assessed confidence score is that a trained model samples the full detectability range.
+Therefore, as we did in Sect.~5.1.4 of Paper I, we computed an alternative metric similar to an average precision (AP).
+For this, we lowered our initial objectness prediction threshold to 0.05, sorted the predictions by objectness, and passed them to the SDC2 scorer to obtain the list of matches.
+We then computed the running precision (purity) and recall (completeness) over the catalog and converted them into a smoothed precision-recall curve, whose integral defines the SDC2-based AP.
+We report AP values of 18.35, 18.32, 18.34, and 18.25 for our BASE, BT1, BT2, and BT3 models, respectively.
+The total number of matches is close to 50\,000 for all models.
+To estimate the chances of random matches with a background source, we computed the AP of the BASE catalog after randomizing the 3D positions of all detections, yielding only 361 fortuitous matches.
+This indicates that detections in the low objectness regime contain a fair number of real detections, but the number of false detections is likely too high relative to the SDC2 scorer requirement.
+We also computed a purely geometric DIoU-based AP score for all models, which is presented in Appendix~\ref{sec:det_only_performances}.